Insights

 Market Highlights

-Of the asset classes we follow, the best performing one for the month was Developed Foreign Stocks (MSCI EAFE) with a 4.2% return.
-The worst performing was Commodities (Bloomberg Commodity Index) with a -5.1% return.
+Of the asset classes we follow, the best performing one for the month was Growth Stocks (Russell 3000 Growth) with a 8.6% return.
+The worst performing was Commodities (Bloomberg Commodity Index) with a -0.9% return.

 Thoughts from The Team